Kimberly Reed: Golden Boy Makes Good

 February 26 2010 12:00 PM ET

 Remember the hot captain of your high school football team — the class president and valedictorian voted most likely to succeed?
 If you grew up in Helena, Mont., he might be Kimberly Reed, a lesbian filmmaker now living in Brooklyn, N.Y.
 Born Paul McKerrow but no longer hiding behind the drag of helmets and cleats, Reed displays her true identity at her 20-year high school reunion in Prodigal Sons, which reconciles her male past with her female present.
 Reed’s documentary and directorial debut also explores her relationship with her younger gay brother, Todd, and a longtime rivalry with her adopted older brother, Marc, a brain injury survivor who — no joke — discovers he’s the grandson of Orson Welles and Rita Hayworth.
-An international film festival favorite opening in New York City on February 26 and in select cities throughout March, Prodigal Sons will air this summer on the Sundance Channel.
-Reed speaks to The Advocate about the politics of “passing” and why she’s no Chaz Bono.
+An international film festival favorite opening February 26 in New York City, Prodigal Sons will air this summer on the Sundance Channel.
+Reed explains the politics of “passing” and why she’s no Chaz Bono.

 Kimberly Reed: [Laughs] That was really weird.
 That was the only time I was afraid up there, because I was afraid she was going to ask me to sing.
 That whole experience was pretty intense — it was my first trip to Chicago — and it all happened very fast.
 I really think my mom stole the show; what she said was awesome.
 But this whole thing’s like a roller-coaster ride, so I’m just trying to hang on.